cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 If I look into the details and see the same strategy is cited, then I will remove the blood type row from the additional UC-Davis traits section.

-The Optimal Selection results indicate that Bastu lacks any FERV1 insertions in the KIT gene, which I believe relates to the UC-Davis <a href="https://www.vgl.ucdavis.edu/services/coatcolorcat.php">Coat Test</a> and/or <a href="https://www.vgl.ucdavis.edu/services/cat/DominantWhite.php">Dominant White & White Spotting</a> tests mentioned above.
+The Optimal Selection results indicate that Bastu lacks any FERV1 insertions in the KIT gene, which I believe relates to the UC-Davis <a href="https://www.vgl.ucdavis.edu/services/cat/DominantWhite.php">Dominant White & White Spotting</a> tests mentioned above (where FERV1 is spelled out as "feline endogenous retrovirus").

 I believe "Color Locus B" is the same as the "Brown" trait from the UC-Davis VGL, so I also omittted that from the table above.
 I did not previously understand that "B/B" produces black pigment.
 However, the UC-Davis [Coat Test](https://www.vgl.ucdavis.edu/services/coatcolorcat.php) does describe the variants for Chocolate and Cinnamon coat color.